DarkSynopsis/LumaLocaleRegionAutoSetter/README.md

 **Luma 7.0+ Required**\
 Make sure "Enable game patching" option is on in the Luma config menu (Hold SELECT on boot)\
 That is pretty much it, run the homebrew, on first launch it will create a code.ips file so it can tell you if Game Patching\
-was found to be Enabled or not\
+was found to be Enabled or not (Will always say Disabled in 3dsx version)\
 From there on hitting the "A" button will create any locale files you are missing.

 ## Other Info